sparrowwallet/frigate/README.md

 ```

 It is recommended that servers implementing this protocol send history results incrementally as the historical scan progresses.
-In addition, a maximum page size of 100 history items is suggested.
+In addition, a maximum page size of 100 is suggested when sending historical transactions.
 This will avoid transmission issues with large wallets that have many transactions, while providing the client with regular progress updates.
-In the case of block reorgs, the server should rescan all existing subscriptions from the reorg block height and send any history (if found) to the client with `startHeight` set to this height.
+In the case of block reorgs, the server should rescan all existing subscriptions from the reorg-ed block height and send any history (if found) to the client.
 All found mempool transactions should be sent on the initial subscription, but thereafter previously sent mempool transactions should not be resent.

 Clients should retrieve the transactions listed in the history with `blockchain.transaction.get` and subscribe to all owned outputs with `blockchain.scripthash.subscribe`.